ShanaSkydancer/Waiter_Webapp/Documentation/CHECKLIST.md

 * Table of contents
 * About app
 * User section - Using the webapp
-⋅⋅⋅ Find it on heroku
+	*Find it on heroku
-⋅⋅⋅ What the app does live
+	*What the app does live
 * Developer section - How to change / ammend the webapp
 * List all software needed to install
 * Pull repository from Github
-⋅⋅⋅ Fork/clone
+	*Fork/clone
 * Install system software needed
-⋅⋅⋅ 'npm install'
+	*'npm install'
 * Express Server
-⋅⋅⋅ nodemon 'npm install nodemon'
+	* nodemon 'npm install nodemon'
 * Uses a database/local
-⋅⋅⋅ Install 'mongodb'
+	* Install 'mongodb'
-⋅⋅⋅ Start Mong
+	* Start Mong
-⋅⋅⋅ Mongo commands
+	* Mongo commands
 * Run test
-⋅⋅⋅ What is needed for tests - Mocha
+	* What is needed for tests - Mocha
-⋅⋅⋅ Travis CI
+	* Travis CI